silabs-DenverL/BG22_FAE_Virtual_Training/Accelerometer_adding.md

 ## Usage
 ### Connecting with EFR Connect App
-21. With the 'EFR Connect App', 'connect' to the device and view the sensor data that is sent from the EFR32BG22 device (via notification).
+21. With the 'EFR Connect App', 'Connect' to the device and view the sensor data that is sent from the EFR32BG22 device (via notification).
 ![EFR Connect 1](/images/EFR_Connect_1.png)
 **Note**: If there are many bluetooth device around.
 You may try to get the MAC of the device via Simplicity Commander (Serial number) first.